 As we have throughout the COVID-19 pandemic, the City continues to follow the guidance and direction of the Provincial Health Officer and Fraser Health.
 Implementing BC Vaccine Card procedures is required in order to comply with legislation.

-- Arenas when being used for adult sport (22 years and older)
+- Arenas when being used for organized sport (except for youth-specific sport programs)

-- Adult (22 years and older) sports, exercise (including weight rooms), fitness or dance activities
+- Exercise (including weight rooms), fitness or dance lessons

-- Dining at restaurants with table service (12 years and older) (Riverway Golf Course, Burnaby Mountain Golf Course)
+- Dining at restaurants with table service (Riverway Golf Course, Burnaby Mountain Golf Course)

 Proof of vaccine will not be required at the following:

-- Swimming pools (Edmonds Community Centre, Bonsor Recreation Complex, Cameron Recreation Complex, Eileen Dailly Leisure Pool, CG Brown Memorial Pool)
+- Swimming pools (Edmonds Community Centre, Bonsor Recreation Complex, Eileen Dailly Leisure Pool, CG Brown Memorial Pool)

 - Arenas when not being used for an event or adult sport (22 years and older) (Bill Copeland Sports Centre, Kensington Complex)